 For certain work, such as electrical or gas work, traders must be qualified and approved as fit to do that work.
 For gas work, traders must be registered with Gas Safe and you can check who is registered via the Gas Safe website.
 For electrical work, traders must be registered with NICEIC or ELECSA and you can check who is registered via the NICEIC website and via the ELECSA website.
 Always check before you engage a trader that they hold the appropriate authorisation to complete work safely and certify it to Buildings Regulations.
 As well as ensuring the work is safe, you will be required to have certification if you sell your home in the future.

 Do not pay the full contract price upfront

 Legitimate tradespeople will generally not expect to be paid anything until work is completed to your satisfaction.
 You may be required to pay an amount upfront if the work involves expensive parts or fittings but you should only pay the full amount once the work is completed.
 If work is not satisfactory, the law allows you to withhold a reasonable percentage to reflect any deficiencies in the work.

 If you are insured, make sure you speak to your insurance company before arranging for work to be done.
 The insurance company may well have their own list of approved contractors or will want to see quotes before they agree to pay for work.

 We hope that everything goes well with the repairs to your home but if you do need more specific advice at any stage you can ring the Citizens Advice Consumer Helpline on 0808 223 1133.
-Alternatively, you can contact the Helpline via their website.
+Alternatively, you can contact the Helpline via the Citizens Advice website.
 The Citizens Advice website also has guidance on ways to find a trustworthy trader.